marcuscaisey/please.nvim/README.md

   * `please` configured as the `filetype` for `BUILD`, `BUILD.plz`, and `*.build_defs` files
   * `ini` configured as the `filetype` for `.plzconfig` files to enable better syntax highlighting
-  * Python tree-sitter parser configured to be used for please files to enable better syntax highlighting and use of all treesitter features in build files
+  * Python tree-sitter parser configured to be used for please files to enable better syntax highlighting and use of all tree-sitter features in build files

 ## Demo
 https://user-images.githubusercontent.com/34950778/205456279-665ddfe8-de77-4f36-a337-85768bb06a37.mov